Epiphone G-400: Features

 The design of the G-400 follows that of the Gibson SG.
-Features include dual pointed cutaways, smaller pickguard (but in some cases, such as the 1966 model or any limited edition model, there is still a large pickguard), set neck, trapezoidal fingerboard inlays (late 80s and early 90s models had dot inlays), dual humbucker pickups, and beveled mahogany body.
+Features include dual pointed cutaways, smaller pickguard (but in some cases, such as the 1966 model or any limited edition model, there is still a large pickguard), set neck, trapezoidal fingerboard inlays (late 80s and early 90s models as well as the 1961 reissue models had dot inlays), dual humbucker pickups, and beveled mahogany body.
 The biggest visual differences from the Gibson SG are the Epiphone headstock and wood-bound neck.
 The standard G-400, not limited edition, is available in two finishes: ebony and cherry.
 The Faded G-400 comes in worn brown and worn cherry.
 In addition, new models now have Grover-brand machine heads.

 Variants

 The G-400 is available in many models, including G-400, Pro, Deluxe, Deluxe Flametop, Custom, Vintage, '66 Limited edition, SG Special, Tony Iommi Signature, Gothic and an Alpine White EMG pickup outfitted Limited Edition, the latter of which is very rare.

 The Japanese-made Elitist G-400 has a slightly different shaped headstock than most Epiphone models.